MikroTik hEX vs. hEX S: Which One Should You Choose?

 -

-SFP Port for Fiber Connectivity: The hEX S has an SFP port that enables fiber-optic cable connections for high-speed internet and network expansion.
-It is obvious that the hEX S is the best option if you require fiber connectivity.
+SFP Port Fiber Connection: The hEX S has an SFP port where fiber optic cables can be used to connect to high-speed internet and to have a larger network.
+The hEX S is the best option if you require fiber connectivity.

 -

-Feature of PoE-Out Support: When comparing with hEX, the hEX S router has the ability to supply Power over Ethernet (PoE) on Port 5.
-So, this feature allows it to supply power to other additional MikroTik routers, IP cameras, and access points that are PoE-compatible.
+Feature of PoE-Out Support: When comparing with hEX, the hEX S router can supply Power over Ethernet (PoE) on Port 5.
+So, this feature allows it to supply power to additional MikroTik routers, IP cameras, and access points that are PoE-compatible.
 This function can increase network efficiency and reduce cable clutter.

 -

-CPU: In comparison of MikroTik hEX vs hEX S, The hEX S has a dual-core design, whereas the hEX is single-core.
-This feature gives the hEX S more processing capability overall.
-Both routers use the same CPU type (MT7621A).
+CPU: In the comparison between MikroTik hEX vs hEX S, the hEX S is a dual-core design, while the hEX is a single-core design.
+This feature makes the hEX S more capable, all things considered.
+Both routers use the same type of CPU (MT7621A).

 -

-RAM: The 256MB of RAM on both routers is the same, but the hEX S's speedier CPU makes better use of it and allows for better utilization of this RAM.
+RAM: The 256MB of RAM on both routers is the same, but the hEX S's speedier CPU makes better use of it and allows for better utilization of the RAM.

 MikroTik hEX vs hEX S: Use Cases for Each Router